Hot Tub Chemicals: Household Products To Use Instead

 Add a capful or 1 tablespoon to your hot tub water at a time with the jets running until the desired effect has been achieved (a.k.a the foam is gone).

-Can A Hot Tub Be Truely Chemical Free?
+Can A Hot Tub Be Truly Chemical Free?

 No, a hot tub cannot be completely chemical-free.
 In general, to be safe for use, a hot tub must maintain a low level of sanitizer between 0.5 to 3.0 ppm if using chlorine.
 However, with supplemental products and discipline, the chemical level can be kept as close to the low end as possible.